Cross-Platform Compatibility

 The latest comments about pyglet on Reddit.
 This can help you find out how popualr the product is and what people think about it.

 I don't do too much GUI stuff with Python, so I can't tell you how difficult it would be, but I know that the Pyglet module can do 3D stuff, and it's tightly woven in with OpenGL. http://pyglet.org/.
-Source: about 4 years ago
+Source: over 4 years ago

 Do you know an article comparing pyglet to other products?